nathanmarianovsky/manualmath.com/README.md

 * All "," characters must be replaced with "COMMA"
 * Subject name, sname, is unique to a given subject

 The id given to any object is completely arbitrary so long as the id is unique to that object, which essentially means that when looking at sections there can only be a single section with an id of 7, but there may exist a subject, topic, and even example that have the same id.
-The order is what helps provide a "natural" ordering to the objects as needed.
+Each subject will have some content and notation to describe itself, each topic will have just some content, each section will contain a total of ten paragraph styled subsections that make up the total content, and each example will have a problem with a solution associated to it.
+For all of these objects the order is what helps provide a "natural" ordering as needed.

+### Physical Files
+In order to change the content of the website, there are two main folders to look at:

+1. At "/content/" you can find the "db" folder which houses my setup alongside folders that contain local files that I reference in my material.
+The manner in which I choose to keep my local files is arbitrary so long as the data is correctly referenced in the html code inside the database.

+2. At "/client/" we have "about.html" and "notation.html".
+The first one houses the content for the site's landing page and the second is the notation that is mentioned on this site.

 # Styling